Belching is the act of bringing up air from the stomach.

 Belching is most often a normal process.
 The purpose of belching is to release air from the stomach.
 Every time you swallow, you also swallow air, along with fluid or food.

-Excessive or repeated belching may be caused by unconsciously swallowing air (aerophagia).
+Excessive or repeated belching may be caused by swallowing air without realizing it (aerophagia).

 You can get relief by lying on your side or in a knee-to-chest position until the gas passes.